 Obviously, there are times when you have so many photos that they won't fit into a layout.
 What can you do?
 You double down!
-Having a double page layout will definitely allow you to use either more photos, or larger photos than if you used a single page layout.
+Having a double-page layout will definitely allow you to use either more photos or larger photos than if you used a single-page layout.
 All those methods of displaying multiple photos on a layout still apply, whether you are doing a single or double.

 Of course, each layout does not have to comply with a single style or arranging photos.
 You might see some strips with other random placement.
-There is no hard rules, only preferred style.
+There are no hard rules, only preferred style.
 Some scrappers will mostly use one type of photo arrangement while others prefer a different style.
 The layout will also be based on the theme, the subject, the time, and more.
 You might want to use a consistent style throughout an album but even that is not absolutely necessary either.

 See how Diane is using both a strip arrangement and a blocking arrangement.
-And it is still eye pleasing.
+And it is still eye-pleasing.
 Don't limit yourself to only one style if your photos or your heart are leading you in a different direction.
 Experiment.
 Play with the photos.